 ShareFacebook Twitter AddThis

 If you don't know how to carve a turkey, let us make it easy for you.
-Below you'll find videos from famous chefs and experts who know their way about a bird.
+Below you'll find helpful videos from famous chefs and experts who know their way about a bird.
 By watching them carefully you'll be able to decide which technique you like best.
 This way you can carve your Thanksgiving turkey with the confidence of a pro.

 What You Need To Know